The Partae

 What’s been happening recently?

-Your new single “Dream About a Girl” is out on August 25th, what influenced the sound and songwriting?
+Your new single “Momma’s Boy” is out now, what influenced the sound and songwriting?

-Where and when did you record/produce/master the single and who was it with?
+Where and when did you record/produce/master the song and who was it with?

 How did you approach the recording process?